 F. Show that your community offers the public information on how they can control and remove invasive species in order to improve or maintain bird habitat.

 Invasive plant species are plants that are not native to this area that have either been intentionally introduced or have escaped cultivation.
 These plants threaten the ecological balance of our natural lands by displacing native plant species.
 These plants lack the predators and diseases that keep them in balance in their native habitats.
 The Mayville Area Chamber of Commerce has developed and printed an Invasive Species Brochure.
 This brochure is in both printed and electronic format.
 Printed brochures are available at the Mayville Chamber of Commerce and Mayville City Hall.
 The brochure is also available electronically on the City of Mayville's website.

 G. Document that there is a segment of the Great Wisconsin Birding and Nature Trail or a designated Important Bird Area within or adjacent to your community.

 Horicon Marsh is in Mayville’s backyard and the city often collaborates with the Horicon Marsh Education and Visitors Center on events.
 The city worked with the Friends group, among others, in the past to design and print a “Tour de Marsh” bike, hike and auto tour map.
-A kick off of the opening of the new trails and of the map took place on June 4, 2011.
+A kick off of the opening of the new trails and of the map took place in 2011.
 The event was such a success that it has become an annual event with the kick-off of the opening of the trails being the first Saturday in June.
-In 2018 the event took place June 4, 2018.
+In 2019 the event took place June 4th.
 There are free concessions along the routes, contests and birding and other information at the stops.
 The City of Mayville and the Mayville Area Chamber of Commerce have also made monetary contributions to the Education Center and many of the volunteers there are from Mayville.
 The Horicon Marsh is not only a Wetland of International Importance but is also part of the Great Wisconsin Birding and Nature Trail.

 V. OTHER: Demonstrate in a narrative.